12. A Walk in Adrian Bell Country

 - Cross footbridge to continue on the other side of the hedge.

-- Immediately over the bridge go right on a long, field-edge bridleway, becoming a track at the side of the wood, then by side of a stream to pass farm buildings and walled gardens near hall.
+- Go right on a long, field-edge bridleway, becoming a track at the side of the wood, then by side of a stream to pass farm buildings and walled gardens near hall.

 - Where the main drive swings right, keep ahead through a gate to cross parkland following a stream on your left.